 Cancer you might be a stubborn ass, but you couldn’t dictate how I was supposed to live my life.
 I beat it.
 I was 26.
 Today, I am 35 and healthier than I have ever been.

 I love the ocean.
 I love riding the waves.
 The sweetness is in the struggle.
 When you beat cancer, and you will beat cancer, you will know why it chose you.
 You will ride that wave straight to the beach and hug that newly created shoreline you were destined for.

 You CAN SURVIVE.

-Miranda Allfrey is a travel, health & lifestyle writer, cancer survivor, and speaker.
+Miranda Murry is a travel, health & lifestyle writer, cancer survivor, and speaker.
 Her captivating storytelling adds magic to destinations, cuisine, experiences, products, culture, and health.
-With a global awareness and passion for life & cloudsurfing (aka flying), she is the perfect brand ambassador.
-To learn how she can help your company surf to the top, click here.
+With a global awareness and passion for life & cloud surfing (aka flying), she is the perfect brand ambassador.
+To learn how she can help your company surf to the top, go to her thrive global page.